ho-thanh-und/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add remarks to an applicant
 2. QuickHire adds the given remark to the applicant's details

    Use case ends.

+---

+---

+**Use Case: UC05 - Adding interview schedule to an applicant**

+**MSS**
+1. User requests to add interview schedule to an applicant
+2. QuickHire adds the given interview schedule to the applicant's details

+   Use case ends.